akiannillo/explore-trusted-firmware-m/docs/design_documents/tfm_log_system_design_document.rst

 API Definition
 --------------
-The following three APIs output a combined message with 'msg' and 'val' in HEX string.
+The following three APIs convert 'val' to HEX string, and output the 'msg' and the HEX string.
 This is useful for outputting digits.
 As SPM is a constrained module, rich formatting is not supported in it.

   SPMLOG_DBGMSGVAL(msg, val);